Why aromatic molecules do their work, even when you can’t smell them

 What you don’t miss: the pharmacological effects.
 And that applies to all three routes, including aromatic use.
 That’s the crucial insight research gives us.

-Lavender works in anosmia too
+Lavender works even with anosmia

 The result: the calming effects of inhaling lavender oil were identical in mice with and without a sense of smell.
 The researchers’ conclusion: “These results suggest that olfactory system activation is unlikely to participate in the anxiolytic-like effect of lavender essential oil inhalation.”